weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 ladies.
 I can't get along with the domestic brand and I know I'll be out of luck with the foreign ones."

-Some passing thought wiped the joy of anticipation from <span id="calibre_link-319" page-number="250" page-name="Page:There Is Confusion.djvu/256" page-index="256"
-page-quality="3"
-title="Page:There_Is_Confusion.djvu/256"></span>Harley's face.
-"My
-experience is that these foreign ones are a damn sight less foolish than some domestic ones I've met.
+Some passing thought wiped the joy of anticipation from Harley's face.
+"My experience is that these foreign ones are a damn sight less foolish than some domestic ones I've met.
 Well, me for the concert."